 - Refrigerate the dough for at least an hour.

-- Preheat your oven to 350 and line your baking sheet with parchment paper.
-You'll definitely need the parchment.
+- Preheat your oven to 350 F (175C) and line your baking sheet with parchment paper or a silicone baking mat.
+You'll definitely need it.

 - Bake at 350 for about 13 minutes or until light brown around the edges.